seoanezonjic/ExpHunterSuite/Readme.md

     * DEG_report.html: file that encompass and summarizes all the information provided by the expression analysis.
     * control_treatment.txt: file that includes information about the samples classification as determined in the targets file.
     * filtered_count_data.txt: filtered counts table used the differential expression analysis.
 Filtering has been performed according to -r, -l and -F options.
-    * opt_input_values.txt: summary of the parameters used for the differential expression analysis with DEgenes Hunter.
+    * opt_input_values.txt: summary of the parameters used for the differential expression analysis

 This folder will also include a Common_results folder with a file (table) with all methods used for the differential expression analysis and their logFC, FDR and p-value calculated, the number of DEGs and values for combined_FDR, FDR_labeling, mean_logFCs and genes_tag, and results for the WGCNA analysis (if established): Cluster_ID and Cluster_MM (MM: module membership).